A Brief Overview of Whiskey

 History of Kentucky Whiskey

-During the early years of Kentucky whiskey, the distilling process was a simple one.
-The whiskey was made in small batches using copper stills and was aged in charred oak barrels, which helped to improve the flavor and aroma of the whiskey.
-The whiskey was then sold to local taverns and shops, as well as to other states and countries.
+During the early years of Kentucky whiskey, the distilling process was simple.
+The whiskey was made in small batches using copper stills and was aged in charred oak barrels, which helped improve the whiskey’s flavor and aroma.
+The whiskey was then sold to local taverns, shops, and other states and countries.

 As the demand for whiskey continued to grow, the whiskey industry in Kentucky began to thrive.
 In the late 1800s, the distillation process became more sophisticated, with larger copper stills and more advanced distillation techniques.
-The whiskey was now being aged for longer periods of time, which resulted in a smoother, more flavorful whiskey.
+The whiskey was now being aged for longer periods, resulting in a smoother, more flavorful whiskey.

 During this time, several large distilleries emerged, including James E. Pepper Distillery, W.L.
-Weller Distillery, and Old Forester Distillery, which became some of the most well-known and respected whiskey brands in the country.
+Weller Distillery, and Old Forester Distillery, which became some of the country’s most well-known and respected whiskey brands.
 These distilleries utilized the latest technology and production methods to produce high-quality whiskey on a large scale, which helped to cement Kentucky’s reputation as a leader in the whiskey industry.